 Usually, this place is around the foundation.
 This is terrible for your home and should be avoided at all costs.

-The way you prevent a rain barrel from overflowing is by using an overflow valve / diverter system.
+The way you prevent a rain barrel from overflowing is by using an overflow valve/diverter system.
 When the level of the water reaches a certain height, the diverter shuts off and the water will flow through the gutter as normal.
-A diverter can save you a lot of heartache.
+A diverter can save you a lot of heartaches.

 Ability to chain